ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * Parameters
    * `GameObject checkController` - The actual controller object that is being checked.
-   * `ControllerHand hand` - The enum representation of a hand to check if the given controller matches.
+   * `ControllerHand hand` - The representation of a hand to check if the given controller matches.
   * Returns
    * `bool` - Is true if the given controller matches the given hand.